DavidMRyan/Portfolio/README.md

 # https://www.davidryancs.com/

 ## Description
 Hello and welcome to my repository!
-This website is mainly going to server as a 'central hub' for any and all future projects related to web-development, and as my Portfolio for future employers to look at.
+This website is mainly going to serve as a 'central hub' for any and all future projects related to web-development, and as my Portfolio for future employers to look at.
 In the future I would like to integrate other features and I am open to suggestions, if you have any feel free to send me an email from the contact form on this website or at business.davidryancs@gmail.com

 ## Prerequisites
 - NodeJS